SamudhyanKahol/neural-net-spam-classifier/README.md

 ## Important Notes

 - The source code is **not included** here due to university coursework regulations.
-- This repository contains documentation and explanations of the methodology, design decisions, and results.
+- This repository contains a report on my project (pdf file) which includes the methodology, design decisions and results.

 ## Summary